FAQs

 • Is flood insurance included in my homeowners policy?

-No. Standard homeowners policies do not cover flood damage.
+No, standard homeowners' policies do not cover flood damage.
 Houston is a high-risk region due to coastal storms and heavy rainfall, so many homeowners purchase separate flood insurance through FEMA’s National Flood Insurance Program (NFIP) or private carriers.
+To learn more about how to protect your property, get in touch with our team today.
+Our commitment to helping clients find the right coverage for their situation is just one of the reasons we stand out as the top homeowner insurance agent Katy, TX has to offer.

 • What should I do after a car accident in Texas?